This is part stream thoughts, part review, and part an exercise in getting back into writing again.

-To relieve my dear compatriot and reality-grounder of his usual duties on our Saturday streams and give him the opportunity to laugh at me, we decided that I should do an RPG on stream, one that he was familiar with.
+To relieve my dear compatriot and reality-grounder of her usual duties on our Saturday streams and give her the opportunity to laugh at me, we decided that I should do an RPG on stream, one that she was familiar with.
 We settled on Final Fantasy IV, but with a twist: The version we would use would be the mod/romhack called Project II.
 This hack is a new translation of FFIV, remedying the myriad issues with the various translations that have been released over the years.
 It also restores a significant amount of dummied content and fixes various bugs and outright useless pieces of equipment and spells, but we’ll get to that in more detail later.

-Jake has played Final Fantasy IV several times through, making him an excellent guide through the game to make the process smoother.
+Morgan has played Final Fantasy IV several times through, making her an excellent guide through the game to make the process smoother.
 While by no means am I new to the concept of turn based RPGs, I haven’t played many of the Final Fantasy series to be quite honest, and having someone who knows the game fairly well handy and watching my every move did have the wonderful effect of bringing my peak stress levels down from “holiday season retail manager” to “holiday season retail temp hire”.
 It’s a potentially aggravating experience, and it’s something new with foreign oddities and incomprehensible processes around every corner, but at least it’ll be over soon.

 » Read more…

 Well this is a bit late, isn’t it?